Forest Rights Act (India): Background

 India's forests are home to hundreds of millions of people, including many Scheduled Tribes, who live in or near the forest areas of the country.

 Nearly 250 million people live in and around forests in India, of which the estimated indigenous Adivasi or tribal population stands at about 100 million.
-To put these numbers in perspective, if considered a nation by themselves, they would form the 13th largest country in the world, even though they cannot be depicted as representing any singular, monolithic culture.
+To put these numbers in perspective, if considered a nation by themselves, they would form the 13th largest country in the world, even though they do not represent any singular, monolithic culture.
 Forests provide sustenance in the form of minor forest produce, water, grazing grounds and habitat for shifting cultivation.
 Moreover, vast areas of land that may or may not be forests are classified as "forest" under India's forest laws, and those cultivating these lands are technically cultivating "forest land".
 Forest Rights Act is also known as Community Forest Management (CFM) in Telangana.

-Since time immemorial, the tribal communities of India have had an integral and close-knit relationship with the forests and have been dependent on the forests for livelihoods and existence.
-The relationship was mutually beneficial and not one-sided.
+Since time immemorial, the tribal communities of India have had an integral and close relationship with the forests and have been dependent on the forests for livelihoods and existence.
+The relationship was mutually beneficial.
 However, rights were rarely recognized by the authorities and in the absence of real ownership of the land, the already marginalized local dwellers suffered.

 The reason for this latter phenomenon is India's forest laws.
 India's forests are governed by two main laws, the Indian Forest Act, 1927 and the Wild life (Protection) Act, 1972.
 The former empowers the government to declare any area to be a reserved forest, protected forest or village forest.
 The latter allows any area to be constituted as a "protected area", namely a national park, wildlife sanctuary, tiger reserve or community conservation area.